PoliticalGraveyard.com

 Hasson, Dian Dolores — of Paradise, Butte County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 1988.
 Female.
 Still living as of 1988.

-Hasson, William — of Oil City, Venango County, Pa.
+Hasson, James (born c.1873) — of Oil City, Venango County, Pa.
+Born about 1873.
 Democrat.
-Delegate to Democratic National Convention from Pennsylvania, 1912.
+Mayor of Oil City, Pa., 1902.
 Burial location unknown.

-HASTAD (Soundex H233) — See also BRAASTAD, CHASTAIN, HAFSTAD, HALSTAD, HARSTAD, HESTAD, HEUSTED, HUSTEAD, HUSTED, JAASTAD, TRAASTAD.
+HASTAD (Soundex H233) — See also BRAASTAD, CHASTAIN, HAFSTAD, HALSTAD, HARSTAD, HASTAIN, HESTAD, HEUSTED, HUSTEAD, HUSTED, JAASTAD, TRAASTAD.

 Hastad, C. J. — of Halstad, Norman County, Minn.
 Democrat.
 Alternate delegate to Democratic National Convention from Minnesota, 1956.
 Still living as of 1956.